 A snowblower that won’t move the snow is worse than useless.
 On the upside, this is a pretty easy problem to fix.
-I’m a mechanic and an auger that lacks oomph is common in my workshop
+I’m a mechanic, and an auger that lacks oomph is common in my workshop.

 Snowblower augers commonly stop in the snow because the auger drive belt lacks sufficient tension.
-Adjusting or replacing the auger belt will most likely fix the issue
+Adjusting or replacing the auger belt will most likely fix the issue.

-In this post, you’ll learn why your snowblower auger stops in snow and what you can do to fix it right now!
+In this post, you’ll learn why your snowblower auger stops in the snow and what you can do to fix it right now!

 Snowblower Auger Lacks Power

-Moving snow is tough work, a misbehaving snowblower just makes the whole task frustrating.
-I know what it’s like, snow has to be moved, so it’s fix the blower or start shoveling.
-Forget the shovel, for now, I think we can fix this.
+Moving snow is tough work; a misbehaving snowblower just makes the whole task frustrating.
+I know what it’s like; snow has to be moved, so it’s fix the blower or start shoveling.
+Forget the shovel for now; I think we can fix this.

-The auger commonly fails to turn in heavy snow because the belt used to transfer engine power to the auger, is too loose.
-We simply need to adjust, so that the belt is taught when it’s supposed to be.
+We simply need to adjust so that the belt is taught when it’s supposed to be.
 Although this is the most likely cause, it’s not the only possible cause.
-Belt wear is another common cause of poor auger performance, and so we’ll cover checking belt condition in this post too.
+Belt wear is another common cause of poor auger performance, so we’ll cover checking belt condition in this post too.

-But first, we’ll look at the most likely cause, (loose belt) and how you can fix it.
+But first, we’ll look at the most likely cause (loose belt) and how you can fix it.

 How The Auger Belt Works

-Don’t worry, I’ll make this super fast.
-I know you want to move snow not become an expert snowblower mechanic.
+Don’t worry; I’ll make this super fast.
+I know you want to move snow, not become an expert snowblower mechanic.

 A snowblower is fitted with two belts, both driven by pulleys on the engine crankshaft.